michaelobado/michaelobado/README.md

 - 👋 Hi, I’m @michaelobado
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Engineer
-- 🌱 I’m currently learning Databases, Python, and JavaScript
+- 🌱 I'm on a continuous path to learn everyday.
+Interests on Python, Databases, Docker, K8s
-- 💞️ I’m looking to collaborate on projects that heavily involve the use of Databases
+- 💞️ I’m looking to collaborate on projects that are interesting with use of Python.
 - 📫 How to reach me: michaelokoth43@gmail.com

 <!---